mixxit/docsy-example/content/en/docs/Quests/Utra - Golden Path.md

 You say hail Ranthar_Elrin

-Ranthar_Elrin syas 'I amanged to scout my way up the mountains, looks to be goblin activity so be careful.
+Ranthar_Elrin syas 'I managed to scout my way up the mountains, looks to be goblin activity so be careful.
 I saw what looked like an old abandoned mine up there but we have our hands full trying to find survivors.
 Maybe you could go up there?

 You say 'what mine?'